febog/website/src/_posts/2025-03-30-how-i-prepare-a-github-repo.md

 Under `Settings -> General -> Pull Requests`.

 - *Only* allow squash merging, with the default commit message set to the PR title and description.
-Disable "merge commits" and "rebase merging"
+Disable "merge commits" and "rebase merging".
 - Always suggest updating pull request branches set to enabled.
 - Automatically delete head branches set to enabled.